What is Double-Entry?

-The double-entry is based on a simple principle i.e. for every debit there must be an equal and opposite credit in any transaction.
-There should be two at least two accounts involved in any transaction.
+Double-entry is based on a simple principle, that for every debit, there must be an equal and opposite credit.
+There should be at least two accounts involved in any transaction.

 Debit Side = Credit Side

 The double-entry is based on debit and credit accounts of the transaction.
-So, we need to understand what account kind is debited and what is credited.
+So, we need to understand what account kind debits and what credits.

 There are three different types of accounts, Real, Personal and Nominal Accounts.
-Rules of recording the transactions are decided on the basis of the type of account.
+Rules of recording the transactions are decided based on the type of account.

 #2 – Personal Accounts – Debit the Receiver and Credit the Giver.
-The personal account includes the account of any person like owner, debtor, creditor, etc. When we make payment to our creditors, the receiver account is debited and when we receive the payment then the giver account is credited.
+The personal account includes the account of any person like an owner, debtor, creditor, etc. When we make payment to our creditors, the receiver account is debited, and when we receive the payment, then the giver account is credited.

 Example of Double Entry